p4-team/ctf/2019-03-17-confidence2019/README.md

 p4{[a-zA-Z][0-9][!\"#$%&'()*+,-./:;<=>?@[\\]^_`{|}
 ```

+That's not what we mean by "sanity".

-Or tried to submit their csrf_token as a flag:
+And finally, one player thought that it's all a trick and tried to submit their csrf_token as a flag:

 ```
 p4{IjJkZjJlNWRmODZhNzY2NmMxOTRhNjFlNGJkNzgxNGY5N2ZlZWVmMjIi.D262gw.eqIm8yyJvL_Gm0daaBDUAynlKjY}